JamesTsay-12/blog-site/_posts/2025-07-28-Stock-picking-Is-it-A-Fool's-Errand.md

   - **Core**: Broad index funds (e.g., S&P 500, Total Market)
   - **Satellite**: A small allocation (% depending on your starting wealth) for active bets based on industry or product insights
 - Revisit your hypotheses regularly and be willing to cut losses
-- At the same time, evaluate if the companies are worth holding for the long term (NVIDIA and Apple are good examples)
+- At the same time, evaluate if the companies are worth holding for the long term (Nvidia and Apple are good examples)
 - Don’t confuse product love with investment logic

-> "Being smart isn't enough.
-You need to know when your smarts are useful—and when the market already knows what you know."
+Happy Investing, and Good luck!

 ---